BrandonALittle/ewebcdc/team.md

     Consistent staff with a very low-turnover is another one of the hallmarks of our center.
 A large portion of our teachers have worked at the center for between ten and twenty years.
     </p>
     <p>
     We also have low child-to-teacher ratios, ensuring our students receive plenty of individual attention throughout the day.
 Human bonding and loving attention are critical to the development of a child's self-concept.
-Recognizing these significant qualities, EWEB CDC takes steps to ensure staff stability and continuity of care.
+Recognizing these significant qualities, Eugene CDC takes steps to ensure staff stability and continuity of care.
     </p>

 sections: